 Fair values are subject to a control framework designed to ensure that input variables and outputs are assessed independently of the risk taker.
-These inputs and outputs are reviewed and approved by a valuation committee and validated independently as appropriate.

 (c) Effect of changes in significant unobservable inputs (Level 3) to reasonable possible alternative assumptions

 Fair values of financial instruments are, in certain circumstances, measured using valuation techniques that incorporate assumptions that are not evidenced by prices from observable current market transactions in the same instrument and are not based on observable market data.